jonkingseestheworld/Music_Match_Maker/README.md

 In terms of duration, this translates to an accumulation of 790+ hours of listening on Spotify for partner0 over the past 12 months and 500+ hours for partner1 (i.e. the sum of the msPlayed column).

-#### Acknowledgement:
+#### Acknowledgement/Reference:
-There are different song recommendation algorithms out there and I think this one by <a href="https://github.com/isacmlee/song-recommender">isaclee</a> is really well thought and easily extendable.
+There are different song recommendation algorithms available out there and I think this one by <a href="https://github.com/isacmlee/song-recommender">isaclee</a> is really well thought and easily extendable.
 My analysis here expands on his work.
 Remember to also check out <a href="https://github.com/isacmlee/song-recommender">isaclee</a>'s repo - he has also created a script that enables automation of playlist creation (converting .csv song list into a Spotify playlist).